TheChrispp/unixvibe/README.md

 </p>

 ---
 The full open-source code—with transparent analytics and a license—will be published soon.
-I’m removing the obfuscated JS files.
+I’m removing the obfuscated JS files (Upon request, I can provide it for deobfuscation)
----

 ## Features 💡